Last Updated on

 Eczema is related to allergies, so irritants found in regular soaps can cause an itchy, red rash.
 Then, scratching can make dermatitis worse.
 One solution is to avoid trigger ingredients and keep the skin moisturized.

-- Best Body Washes & Soaps for Eczema
+- Best Body Washes & Soaps for Eczema in 2020

 - 1. CeraVe Eczema Soothing Body Wash